Skip to content

 The idea of extracting mineral resources and propelling them back to Earth is far-fetched.
 Likewise, the economics of manufacturing the equipment on Earth and transporting it to the Moon don’t look promising.
 The logistics still need to be worked out.
 But Caterpillar is in the game for the long haul.
 It waited years for a market to emerge for autonomous vehicles on Earth, and it’s willing to wait years for a market to materialize in space.
 In the meantime, it continues its research and sponsors NASA’s annual Robotic Mining Competition, in which more than 45 collegiate teams design and build remote-controlled mining robots to traverse a simulated Martian terrain.

-Now available for sale in Kindle, paperback and hardback format at Amazon.com
+Now available for sale in paperback or Kindle at Amazon.com

 Recent Posts